muzo38/YouGame/README.md

 2. Spent ~140minutes to create PDF file.
 3. Spent ~20minutes discussing with the team about features.

+Did do: implement the graphics
+Didnt do: interactive mouse sentence prompts and sound.

 # Workload for stage 3:

 Šarūnas Gromavičius: